434 Main St. NE

 Minneapolis, MN 55413

-The Pioneer Statue by John K. Daniels was first unveiled in 1936 and commemorates the courage and hard work of early settlers to the area.
+The Pioneer Statue by John K. Daniels was first unveiled in 1936.
 It is carved from Minnesota granite, weighs about 500 pounds, and is over 23 feet high.

 The statue depicts a pioneer family of three generations holding a rifle, axe, and the handle of a plow.
 Below, a Native American chief offers a peace pipe to Father Hennepin.
 Sheaves of grain represent the industry on which Minneapolis was built.